fmenardo/Bgt_popgen_Europe_2024/MMC/MMC.md

 # Demographic inference

-## Data preparation for analysis without considering the probability of misidentification of derived allele
+## Data preparation
+### Analysis not considering the probability of misidentification of derived alleles

 We focus on two populations, the list of samples can be found in `N_EUR2_Bgs.args` and `E_EUR2_Bgs.args`.
 Both lists contain 5 Bgs isolates to be used as outgroup to polarize SNPs.